Skip to main content

 Home splurges worth the expense

-Transforming a house into a home often requires thought and care and stuff.
-Lots and lots of stuff.
+For those of us who aren’t design professionals, furnishing a new home or rental can be a daunting task.
 Those rooms won't fill themselves, after all.
 But with so many things to acquire, it's helpful to have some guidelines about where to splurge and where to pull back strategically.
-Especially given that we're not made of money (although smart budgeting and savings can help improve short- and long-term finances).

 When it comes to splurge-worthy areas, consider these seven options.
 Get these pieces right and the rest will take care of itself.

 Big windows are wonderful.
-Big windows with elegant and lovely light-blocking curtains, now that's a vibe.
-Nice curtains will last forever, shielding you from the harsh outside world when necessary, hanging harmlessly in repose when you want that natural light.
-If you're moving into a new place, new curtains might not be a day one upgrade—it pays to get a sense of the space first—but they should be somewhere high on the list.
+Big windows framed by elegant, lovely and light-blocking curtains?
+Now that's a vibe.
+Quality curtains will last forever, blanketing your room from the harsh outside world when necessary, gloriously parting when you want that natural light.
+Keep in mind they might not be a day-one upgrade—it pays to get a sense of the space first—but they should be high on the list.
 Consider a new curtain rod, too.
-The little details make a big difference.
+Little details can make a big difference.

-There are a number of companies out there that make smart sound equipment designed to expand as needed.
-Maybe you start out simply with a soundbar for the television and a couple of surround sound speakers.
-Over time, add a subwoofer, speakers in the kitchen and home office and elsewhere.
-High-quality sound, simply controlled through an app on your phone.
-It’s time to ditch that bluetooth speaker that doesn’t hold a charge you got as a gift eight years ago.
+There are a number of companies out there that make smart sound equipment.
+Maybe you start out simply with a soundbar for the television and a couple of surround-sound speakers.
+Over time, you could add a subwoofer, speakers in the kitchen and so on.
+Before long, your entire home is filled with high-quality sound, controlled through an app on your phone.

 Something uniquely you

 We won't pretend to know what this is.
-Maybe it's a set of Japanese knives, a coffee grinder or espresso maker, the perfect ottoman for your feet, or a painting from a favorite local up-and-coming artist.
-The point is that it's your home, so make it yours.
+Maybe it's a set of Japanese knives, an espresso maker, the perfect ottoman for your feet or a painting from a favorite local up-and-coming artist.
+It's your home, so make it yours.
 If something feels worth the splurge, it probably is.
-Trust yourself, pay the money, and enjoy.
-Life is too short to constantly say no when it comes to things you love.
+Trust yourself, pay the money and enjoy.
+Life is too short to always say no to things you love.

 Explore more